strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 - Buy sausages
 ```

 Also take a look at your MySQL tables.
-Notice five tables were created by the
+Notice the five tables created by the
 [`setup-db` script](sample-configs/step-7/auth-server/server/scripts/setup-db.js):

 - OAuthAccessToken